 Interior photographs of the house aren’t allowed, but based on this postcard I found, the real rooms look nothing like the interiors in the movie:

-*UPDATE: Readers have informed me that the interiors were shot at Calhoun Manor in Charleston.
+The interiors were shot at Calhoun Manor in Charleston.

 In case you missed this movie–Noah (Ryan Gosling) is a poor boy from the wrong side of the tracks, and Allie (Rachael McAdams) has parents who, according to one of the characters, are “richer than God.”
 The parents aren’t thrilled with the new relationship and determine to keep them apart.
 (We all know how well that works!)